TAMIDSpiyalong/Disaster_Impact_Estimation-OneGulf/README.md

 These are later paired with aggregated tweet text for model training.

-Each tweet may be labeled with multiple targets such as:
+Each tweet (from unique zipcode) may be labeled with multiple targets such as:

 * `homeOwnersInsurance`
 * `floodInsurance`